 Quantitative Economic History (BA)

 The aim of this course is to introduce the measures used in long-run applied economic history, their theoretical underpinnings, and their implications in empirical research.
 The course covers both theoretical and empirical research.
-The first part of the course focuses on historical stylized facts and proposes a theoretical framework that generates predictions in line with these facts.
-The second part of the course focuses on empirical research in economic history and the implications theory has on estimation.
-The third part of the course consists of student presentations.
+The first part of the course focuses on stylized facts and proposes a theoretical framework that generates predictions in line with these facts.
+The second part focuses on empirical research in economic history and the implications theory has on estimation.
+The last part consists of student presentations.